The server encountered an error.

 Basic information for the art of Ed Parker's Kenpo is available through clicking on the links to the left.
 Each of these links will, in turn, take you further and further into the fascinating system of Kenpo Karate.

 Most students and schools already have a curriculum of basics, sets, forms and techniques, so I've spent much of my time adding photos, memorabilia and articles to this site.
-If you find a photograph or an article you like, please feel free to copy it and use it as you wish.
+If you find a photograph you like, please feel free to copy it and use it as you wish.
+If you would like to use one of the articles, please ask my permission before doing so.

 I see a lot of web site that say all their images are copyrighted and you'll be prosecuted if you use them without their written permission.
 This is very contrary to the type of person Mr. Parker was.
 He shared everything he had, giving freely anytime he was asked.